tarwn/lessthandot-hugo/blogs/content/posts/2012-03-06-merge-replication-com-based-resolver.md

 ---
 **Troubleshooting Methodolgy**

-One of my favorite books is, “[Troubleshooting SQL Server – A Guide for the Accidental DBA][1]”.
+One of my favorite books is, "[Troubleshooting SQL Server – A Guide for the Accidental DBA][1]".
 I may have helped author the book but I also rely on the book and the other authors to remind me just how important troubleshooting as a distinct set of tasks with parameters and means to deductions is.
 The book has a great deal of content in terms of SQL Server performance paths that start from a problem andend in a resolution.
 All of this content is absolutely invaluable to both beginning and seasoned DBAs.
 One of my favorite chapters in the book, Chapter 1: A Performance Troubleshooting Methodology, truly grasps a concept that can be followed, not only by DBAs, but by any professional working on a specific problem.